June 30th

 Commentary:

-This verse extols the attitude of 'sharing', which is a rarity among human beings in general.
+This verse extols the attitude of 'sharing' which is a rarity among human beings, in general.
 Greed is the most commonly seen attitude.
 One wants everything, every time, and everywhere.
 Greed incites him into usurping whatever comes his way and he will not share anything with anyone!
-He falls short in comparison to a crow who enthusiastically calls all its type and shares its find willingly!
+He falls short in comparison to a mere crow, who enthusiastically calls all of its kind and shares its find willingly!

-Being human and having better brains, he puts it to use in devious manipulative ways.
-But a bird, having a 'bird brain' (pun intended :), has a larger heart!
+Being human and having better brains, he applies it to use in devious manipulative ways.
+But a bird, having a 'bird brain' (pun intended!), has a larger heart.

-There is no delight in owning anything that is unshared!
-'All for one, one for all' is the principle.
+There is no delight in owning anything that remains unshared!
+'All for one, one for all' must be the principle.

 pada vigrahaH: